ekwan/PyPlate/docs/source/users_guide/configuration.rst

 pyplate.yaml location
 """""""""""""""""""""

-Various configuration options are available to control the behavior of the package.
-They are stored in a yaml file named `pyplate.yaml`.
-The default configuration file is located in the package directory.
-|br| A custom configuration file can be created.
-The package will look for the configuration file in the following order:
+``pyplate.yaml`` controls package behavior.
+PyPlate will search for ``pyplate.yaml`` in the following locations in this order:

-- A directory specified by the environment variable `PYPLATE_CONFIG`
+- The directory specified by the environment variable ``PYPLATE_CONFIG``
 - The current working directory
 - The user's home directory
+- The package directory

+The configuration file that is found first will take precedence.

 Precision
 """""""""